collective-soundworks/collective-soundworks.github.io/tutorials/state-manager.md

 ![controller-and-clients-2](../assets/tutorials/state-manager/controller-and-clients-2.png)

-However, there is still an issue with our interface: if we emulate several player clients, e.g. [http://127.0.0.1:8000/?emulate=6](http://127.0.0.1:8000/?emulate=6), we can see that we have no way to know which control correspond to which player:
+However, there is still an issue with our interface: if we emulate several player clients, e.g. [http://127.0.0.1:8000/?emulate=6](http://127.0.0.1:8000/?emulate=6), we can see that we have no way to know which control corresponds to which player:

 ![badly-defined-players](../assets/tutorials/state-manager/badly-defined-players.png)